 - Achieve the Core – Great Power Points with explanations of Common Core.

-- Illustrative Mathematics – Free sign up, funded by Bill and Melinda Gates Foundation, math lessons that align with Common Core Standards.
+- Illustrative Mathematics – Free math lessons that align with Common Core standards.
+Funded by Bill and Melinda Gates Foundation.

 - Edutopia – Wealth of Common Core articles and lesson plans.